 - Mortgage is better than rent- Mortgage reduction builds equity which increases your net worth.
 A house is an asset that appreciates over time.
 This fact has a direct impact on reason number 2 below.

 - Re-sale value and increased net worth- In this day and age of a volatile stock market, social security concerns, decreased employer retirement benefits, owning a home is a great thing to do for your retirement.

 - Tax breaks- The ability to take mortgage interest as a deduction on your tax return is a great way to save some money.

 - Less maintenance- Owning a new home reduces the amount of money that you need to put into an older home for repairs, upkeep, and updates.
-New Kansas or Missouri roofing replacement or repair, HVAC systems, water heaters, re-modeling are expensive in this day and age and can tap into emergency savings quicker than expected.
+New Missouri or Kansas City roof replacement services or repair, HVAC systems, water heaters, re-modeling are expensive in this day and age and can tap into emergency savings quicker than expected.

 - Energy Efficiency

 - Freedom- your home is your home, decorate as you wish.

 - Stability- create roots and relationships in the community.